zoni/obsidian-export/README.md

 # Changelog

-For a list of releases and the changes with each version, please refer to [CHANGES](CHANGES.md).
+For a list of releases and the changes with each version, please refer to the [CHANGELOG](CHANGELOG.md).

 [Obsidian]: https://obsidian.md/
 [CommonMark]: https://commonmark.org/